Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 You can build high-level abstractions for types (or "objects") in a *struct*.
 A struct in Mojo is similar to a class in Python: they both support methods, fields, operator overloading, decorators for metaprogramming, and so on.

->Note: Python classes are dynamic: they allow for dynamic dispatch, monkey-patching (or “swizzling”), and dynamically binding instance properties at runtime.
+>Note: Python classes are dynamic: they allow for dynamic dispatch, monkey-patching (or "swizzling"), and dynamically binding instance properties at runtime.
 However, Mojo structs are completely static - they are bound at compile-time and you cannot add methods at runtime, so they do not allow dynamic dispatch or any runtime changes to the structure.
 Structs allow you to trade flexibility for performance while being safe and easy to use.

+Example § 4: inout2.mojo - two ways to declare struct instance: A and B

 Here is a basic struct example (see `struct1.mojo`):
 ```py